zoomix/sinatra_galleria/README.md

 #### Running locally

-I sincerilly recommend using docker, as above, and mounting in your source folder and starting a bash.
+I sincerely recommend using docker, as above, and mounting in your source folder and starting a bash.
 Something like this.

     docker run -v /Users/zoomix/repos/sinatra_galleria:/sinatra_galleria \
                -p 9292:9292 \